datacommonsorg/docsite/api/sheets/tutorials/sheets_covid.md

 ![](/assets/images/sheets/tutorials/sheets_covid_tutorial_4.png)

 ## Step 2: Retrieve place names and DCIDs
 To obtain the DCIDs for all the states, you can use the plugin function `DCPLACESIN`.
-Type `=DCPLACESIN(A1, "State")` into cell B1.
+In cell B1, type `=DCPLACESIN(A1, "State")`.
 Sheets provides pointers to help guide your function inputs.
 Your spreadsheet output should look like this:

 ![](/assets/images/sheets/tutorials/sheets_covid_tutorial_5.png)

 Finally, you’ll want to retrieve the state names and position them conveniently near these DCIDs.
-You can use the plugin function `DCGETNAME` to access this information.
+You can use the add-on function `DCGETNAME` to access this information.
 In cell C1, type `=DCGETNAME(B1:B)`.
 Your final output should look like this:

 ![](/assets/images/sheets/tutorials/sheets_covid_tutorial_6.png)